 Get Active: Exercise and Physical Activity

-Get Active: Exercise and Physical Activity are impactful ways to manage cravings during addiction recovery.
+Exercise and Physical Activity are impactful ways to manage cravings during addiction recovery.
 It has been observed that exercise triggers the release of endorphins, the body’s natural feel-good chemicals, which helps in reducing stress and promoting a sense of well-being.

 Exercise and physical activity help individuals distract their minds from obsessive thoughts and stressful emotions.
-When one exercises, it requires complete attention, focus, and effort; hence it helps in reducing the intensity of cravings by shifting the individual’s focus towards a healthier habit.
+When one exercises, it requires complete attention, focus, and effort; hence it helps reduce the intensity of cravings by shifting the individual’s focus towards a healthier habit.
 The act of exercising also provides individuals with a sense of accomplishment, self-esteem, and confidence that they can overcome their addiction.

 A study conducted by the University of Kansas found that regular exercise can improve mood disorders like depression and anxiety that often co-occur with addiction.
 Moreover, exercise stimulates the brain’s pleasure centers responsible for rewards and motivation, which results in decreased dependence on drugs or alcohol.